How to fix "couldn't create child process" errors during MIDAS install

 More information on the "ScriptInterpreterSource" directive can be found in Apache's own documentation.

-If modifying the first line of the installer doesn't resolve the "couldn't create child process" issue, try re-downloading the installer in a different format (i.e. a UNIX format for a *nix system, or a PC format for a Windows system).
-This can be done by simply appending either "?format=PC" or "?format=UNIX" to the end of the installer download link (which you'll find within your Welcome Email) to download a specific format of the installer.
+If modifying the first line of the installer doesn't resolve the "couldn't create child process" issue, you can try downloading the installer again in a different format (i.e. a UNIX format for a *nix system, or a PC format for a Windows system).